gdscuiz/30daysofml/README.md

 ### What's next

-All attendees will get the chance to take part in the ongoing #MLOlympiads organized by TFUGAgadir.
+All attendees will get the chance to take part in the ongoing [#MLOlympiad](https://www.kaggle.com/c/ml-olympiad-gdscuiz-and-tfugagadir) organized by [@TFUGAgadir](https://www.meetup.com/TFUGAgadir).

 ## Planning